-- Summa Cum Laude = 4.0 GPA or above - Magna Cum Laude = 3.5 to 3.99 GPA Honor Roll = 3.0 to 3.49 GPA - In high school, an academic letter can be earned when a student earns a 3.5 GPA for two consecutive semesters.
-A chevron will be earned for each semester they earn a 3.5 or above GPA thereafter. - A Lamp of Knowledge pin may be earned for each semester that a 4.0 GPA is achieved.
+- Principal's Honor Roll = 3.6 GPA or above - Honor Roll = 3.3 to 3.59 GPA - In high school, an academic letter can be earned when a student earns a Principal's Honor Roll for two consecutive semesters.
+A chevron will be earned for each semester they are on the Principal's Honor Roll thereafter. - A Lamp of Knowledge pin may be earned for each semester that a 4.0 GPA is achieved.